 (Photo courtesy of Wikimedia Commons)

 The seven permanent residents and their part-time neighbors might not always have it quiet, but living on the 37-acre island at the mouth of Roche Harbor is guaranteed to be entertaining.
-Whether you inhabit a million dollar, architect-designed home or you camp in 30-year-old canvas tents perched on a wooden platforms as members of a third-generation island family, Pearl Island holds a treasure chest full of memories.
+Whether you inhabit a million-dollar, architect-designed home or you choose to camp in 30-year-old canvas tents perched on wooden platforms as members of a third-generation island family, Pearl Island holds a treasure chest full of memories.

-In fact, one family organizers an annual scavenger hunt for their children.
-They also enjoy hollering greetings to kayakers on Washington State’s smallest state park on one-acre Posey Island lying a quarter mile offshore from Pearl Island’s northwest corner.
+In fact, one family organizes an annual scavenger hunt for their children.
+They also enjoy hollering greetings to kayakers on Washington State’s smallest state park on one-acre Posey Island lying a quarter-mile offshore from Pearl Island’s northwest corner.
 One unique feature of this marine park is that all boaters can enjoy the island named for its wildflowers, campsites are reserved only for human- or wind-powered watercraft.